 - You will need to use a walker or crutches and keep weight off your foot.

 Arthroscopy uses small cuts in the skin.
-Compared to regular surgery, you may have:
+Compared to open surgery, you may have:

 - Less pain and stiffness